artemalferyev/personal_website/README.md

 Personal Website Repository

 Welcome to the repository for my personal website.
 This website is designed to showcase my work, share information about me, and provide a platform for connecting with others.
-Below, you'll find a detailed guide on how to navigate and contribute to this repository.

 Table of Contents

 Overview